 The 10K report is filed electronically with the

 The Annual Report is the official document that companies are required to distribute to their shareholders.
 These reports include financial statements, highlights, and a management discussion of the previous year.
 The length and content are not regulated by the SEC, hence, they can vary from company to company.
 Graphs and charts are often added to give the document a more polished appearance.
 The annual report is briefer and often easier to understand than the 10K.
 These reports provide researchers with a quick overview of the company.
 Many companies post their current and recently past annual reports on their website.
 Whether it is available online or merely in print, it is usually free to the public upon request.
-Annual Reports, as well as 10-Ks, are also available through our Mergent Online database.

 The first step to doing company research is to determine some basic facts about the company in question.
 Is it publicly or privately owned?
 Is it a parent company or a subsidiary, affiliate, or division of a larger corporation?

 Public companies sell stock to the public and are held accountable to their stockholders.
 They are required to report on many aspects of their business.
 It is often easier to find financial information about public companies than for private companies.

 The majority of US businesses are privately owned, which means that they do not sell stock to the public.
 They are not required to make detailed reports to the